urql-graphql/urql/docs/basics/mutating-data.md

 }
 ```

-Similar to the `useQuery` output we see a tuple, the first being our result
+Similar to the `useQuery` output, `useMutation` returns a tuple.
+The first item in the tuple being our `result`
-again with `fetching`, `error` and `data`.
-At this point in time the mutation
+containing: `fetching`, `error`, and `data`.
+At this point in time, no mutation has been performed.
-hasn't done anything but return you this tuple, to mutate the data we have to call
-the function here named `updateTodo`.
+To mutate the data we first have to invoke the second item in the tuple - the function here named `updateTodo`.

 When calling this function we have two ways of getting the response from the server,
 we can get it from `updateTodoResult` or we chain a `.then` on our `updateTodo` call.